Python elif Statement

 Python Elif Statement 7

-In this Python elif or elseif program, first, we declared Totalmarks to enter any integer value.
+In this Python elif or elseif program, we first declared Totalmarks to enter any integer value.

 Totalmarks = int(input(" Please Enter Your Total Marks: "))